totolol123/tyano-core/documentation/tasks.md

 Soon
 ----

-- Add path test to stairs and teleporters so that they don't move players to places where they aren't supposed to be.
+- Add pathfinding test to stairs and teleporters so that they don't move players to places where they aren't supposed to be.
 - Add popup window which informs players about new server updates when connecting.
 - Create new efficient scheduler/dispatcher system based on C++11 STL (and refactor `Item::ReleaseInfo::release` after that) (crit bits?).
 - Broadcast message with pop-up because a server-wide red chat message will actually not be read by most players.